 Local Place Plans

 Local Place Plans (LPPs) were introduced to increase community involvement in the planning and spatial design process.
-These plans are a way for communities to highlight issues, gather ideas and express aspirations for the future.
+These plans let communities:

-- Any individual or collection of community groups which meets the definition for community-controlled bodies
+- Any individual or a collection of community groups that meet the definition of community-controlled bodies

 - Community councils established in accordance with Part 4 of the Local Government (Scotland) Act 1973

-LPP’s can be specific to a single place or building or cover a wider geographic area.
+LPPs can be specific to a single issue, place or building or cover a range of issues across a wider geographic area.

-Should you wish to contact us about Local Place Planning please email firstname.lastname@example.org.
+If you would like to contact us about local place planning, please email email@example.com.